askossivi/devops-code-challenge/README.md

    https://docs.docker.com/desktop/install/mac-install/

-# Github repos that has been forked from the repo with all my codes.
+# Github repo that has been forked from the repo with all my codes.
     https://github.com/askossivi/devops-code-challenge